SpeedUpNet: A Plug-and-Play Adapter Network for Accelerating Text-to-Image Diffusion Models: Introduction

 \section{Introduction}

-In recent years, significant advancements have been made in the field of generative models, particularly in text-to-image generation, with Denoising Diffusion Probabilistic Models (DDPMs)\cite{ho2020denoising} playing a crucial role.
-These models have become state-of-the-art tools for creating high-fidelity images and videos.
-The introduction of classifier-free guidance (CFG) \cite{ho2022classifier} has further enhanced the effectiveness of DDPMs, improving sample quality and enabling their integration into large-scale generative frameworks such as GLIDE\cite{nichol2021glide}, Stable Diffusion\cite{rombach2022high}, DALL·E 2\cite{ramesh2021zero}, and Imagen\cite{saharia2022photorealistic}.
-However, CFG achieves the high generation quality at the cost of doubling the computational cost, which requires one diffusion process for positive prompt and another for the negative one.
+In recent years, significant advancements have been made in the field of generative models, particularly in text-to-image generation, with Denoising Diffusion Probabilistic Models (DDPMs) \cite{ho2020denoising} playing a crucial role.
+To further enhance the generation quality of text-to-image diffusion models, classifier-free guidance (CFG) \cite{ho2022classifier} is widely used in large-scale generative frameworks \cite{nichol2021glide} \cite{rombach2022high} \cite{ramesh2021zero} \cite{saharia2022photorealistic}.
+However, the iterative sampling procedure for diffusion models costs extensive computational resource, and CFG doubles the inference latency because it demands one diffusion process for the positive prompt and another for the negative.